BTNeandertha1/BTDiablo/README.md

    - W4 = Extra Fast Deathlords
    - W5 = Extra Fast Minions of Destruction
 - Area Level 90 Pit Lords in WorldStone Chamber
+- Moved Qual-Kex closer to the portal for faster Revives
 ### Terror Zones
 - Removed Terror Zones in Agony and Pain
 - Changed map pool rotations to Rifts, Uber Portals, and Act 5 Red Portals for now
-- Terror Zones Simulate Players 15
+- Terror Zones Simulate Players 20

 ### Rifts
-- Gems, Runes and sometimes Standard of Heros now drop in Rifts
+- Drop Gems, Runes and sometimes Standard of Heros
 - Enemy Monster Resistances 75 Physical, 75 Magic, 100 Cold, 100 Light, 100 Fire and 99 Poison
 - Bricks can drop in Rifts roughly at the rate of a Pul Rune